kornel53/Game-of-Life/README.md

 # How to play

-Use the file named *init.txt* in the project directory.
+Use the file named *init.txt* in the project directory to initialize a **toroidal** game board.
 Each line consists of two numbers separated by spaces: width and height.
 * in the first line put board size,
-* in the next lines, put the coordinates (x, y) of the alive cells
+* in the next lines put the coordinates (x, y) of the alive cells

 e.g. *init.txt* file
 ```